 1. Scan Grocery Receipts for Cash Back

-You can save money on groceries by using smartphone apps like Ibotta and Checkout 51, which give you cash back on grocery store purchases.
+You can save money on groceries by using smartphone apps, which give you cash back on grocery store purchases.
 All you have to do is scan the receipts after you shop.
 You could easily earn $5 or more a week for just a couple minutes of your time.

 Membership warehouse stores like Sam’s Club and Costco have good prices on prescription drugs — and you don’t have to be a member to buy them.
 So, take advantage of Costco’s low prices on doctor-prescribed meds without shelling out $60 or more a year to join the club.